-Sigiriya: Lion’s Paw Terrace – Entrance to the rock summit
+Sigiriya: Lion’s Paw Terrace – Gateway to the Summit of Sigiriya

-Lion's Paw Terrace and gateway to the Lion Rock summit in Sigiriya, Sri Lanka
+Lion's Paw Terrace and gateway to the Lion Rock summit at Sigiriya, Sri Lanka

 Lion’s Paw Terrace and gateway to the Sigiriya rock summit